 The Data Protection Act 2018 (“DPA 2018”) and the UK General Data Protection Regulation (“ UK GDPR”) impose certain legal obligations in connection with the processing of personal data.

 On 1st April 2022, Wilfred T Fry Ltd. (part of The Fry Group) bought Harris Stewart and became a joint data controller of all data provided to Harris Stewart, including data that you have provided to Harris Stewart directly.

-Harris Stewart Ltd (Harris Stewart) is a data controller within the meaning of the GDPR and we process personal data.
+The Fry Group and Harris Stewart are joint data controllers within the meaning of the UK GDPR and both process personal data.
 The firm’s contact details are as follows: